TGDivy/TGDivy/README.md

 ## 💬🌞

-> The greatest weariness comes from work not done. ~ Eric Hoffer
+> The Truth is realized in an instant; the Act is practiced step by step. ~ Seungsahn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )